tjcain/ukpolice/README.md

 - [ ] Stop and searches by location
 - [ ] Stop and searches with no location
 - [ ] Stop and searches by force

+## Misc.to

+- [ ] @TODO: handle 503 error, which is returned when a request contains over 10000 results